junxit/us-congress-bills-110/metadata.md

 - 2007-01-17 — Introduced in Senate
 - 2007-01-17 — Read twice and referred to the Committee on Energy and Natural Resources. (text of measure as introduced: CR S696)
 - 2007-01-17 — Sponsor introductory remarks on measure.
 (CR S695-696)
+- 2007-04-25 — Committee on Energy and Natural Resources Senate Subcommittee on Water and Power.
+Hearings held.
+With printed Hearing: S.Hrg.
+110-86.
+- 2007-05-23 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2007-06-28 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 110-112.
+- 2007-06-28 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 110-112.
+- 2007-06-28 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 253.